forem/admin-docs/docs/_advanced-customization/config/community-content.md

+---
+description: How to go into "campaign mode" on the homepage.
+position: 3
+---

-# X - Community Content
+# Community Content

 ### Community Name